 Feeding the Birds

 If you want to loosen the seeds before putting flower heads out for the birds, rub your hand across the seeds in alternating circles (wearing heavy gloves will make this more comfortable).
-Some seeds may detach as you do this, and it is easy to save those seeds for replanting the next spring; keep them in a small, labeled envelope or jar stored in a cool, dry place.
+Some seeds may detach as you do this, but it is easy to save those seeds for replanting the next spring.
+Keep them in a small, labeled envelope or jar stored in a cool, dry place.
 If you replant the seeds, they may not have the exact qualities of your first crop, depending on the crossbreeding of the original seeds and any cross-pollination that took place to produce your first flowers.